-|Average train duration||5 h 32 min|
+|Average train duration||5 h 43 min|

-|Average train ticket price||$100 (€79)|
+|Average train ticket price||$134 (€119)|

-|Train providers||Renfe AVE or Renfe|
+|Train companies||Renfe Torre del Oro, iryo, Renfe AVE or Renfe|

-Trains from Sevilla to Barcelona cover the 513 miles (828 km) long trip taking on average 5 h 32 min with our travel partners like Renfe AVE or Renfe.
-There are direct train services available.
-You can get the cheapest train tickets for this journey for as low as $73 (€58), but the average price of train tickets is $100 (€79).
+Trains from Sevilla to Barcelona cover the 513 miles (828 km) long journey taking on average 5 h 43 min with our travel partners like Renfe Torre del Oro, iryo, Renfe AVE or Renfe.
+Normally, there are 3 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this journey for as low as $91 (€80), but the average price of train tickets is $134 (€119).
 Travelers depart most frequently from Sevilla San Bernardo and arrive in Barcelona Sants.

 As many Andalucians work in Catalunya, the train from Seville to Barcelona operates on one of the most popular routes in Spain.
 Most trains between these major Spanish cities use the high-speed AVE network, with total journey times of around five hours and 30 minutes, while slower stopping services take considerably longer.
 There are two or three direct connections to Barcelona daily.
 Some additional indirect connections involving a change in Madrid are possible.